top of page

 Histamine are a part of daily life as a human.
 Water coming in to the sink is to be expected!
 But the ability to turn off the tap should also be expected, as should a functioning drain at the bottom of the sink.
 There should be some wiggle room in there to take in a bit more water, and then move it out in a timely fashion.

-One of the ways histamine comes in to your system is through the foods you eat.
+One of the ways histamine comes in is through the foods you eat.
 Some foods are naturally higher in histamine, while others develop histamine the longer they are away from being 'live' or 'fresh', due to bacteria on the surface of the food.
-In regular circumstances, these should not pose a problem, and are merely a 'trickle' into your sink.
-Your drain at the bottom is open, and lets all of that drain out.
-No overflow to be seen here.

 Your intestinal lining makes an enzyme called DAO – diamine oxidase, for those keeping track at home.
-This enzyme is responsible for breaking down histamine coming in through foods.
-When things are working as they should, and your intestinal lining is in good shape, you can make this enzyme no problem!
+This enzyme is responsible for breaking down histamine coming in through the foods you eat.

 You can think of this enzyme, when functioning, like a really efficient drain at the bottom of the sink.
 You'll not experience an overflow when this is in good shape.